j99thoms/smash-charts/README.md

 With this dashboard, users are able to choose which attributes to visualize as well as how to visualize those attributes.
 Users can quickly see which characters have the highest/lowest value in any given attribute by using a bar chart, and can also see how any given attribute relates to any other attribute by using a scatter plot.
 The visualizations include tooltips so that one is able to determine the exact values of a character's attributes by simply hovering their mouse over the relevant section of the visualization.

-## Contributing

-Interested in contributing?
-Check out the [contributing guidelines](CONTRIBUTING.md).
-Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
-By contributing to this project, you agree to abide by its terms.

 ## Credits and References

 Character attribute data is not directly accessible within the game itself, and I was unable to find a nice data file (e.g. `.csv` or `.json`) with the dataset.
 The best I could find were websites with the data in tabular format (i.e. `HTML` tables).